 On June 23, 2016, the United Kingdom shocked the world and voted to “Brexit,” or leave the European Union.
-More than two years later, with divisions sowing within and between political parties, the country seems no closer to negotiating the terms of its exit.
+More than three years later, with divisions more clear than ever within and between political parties, the country seems no closer to negotiating the terms of its exit.

 - “Leave”: The pro-Brexit campaign focused on cutting immigration, gaining sovereignty and slashing payments to Brussels.